Hannah Banana: Plot

 Peter and Chris fight, which upsets Lois.
 The monkey tries to convince Peter and Chris into coming to dinner together.
 Peter admits that he does not hate Chris and vows to spend more time with him.
 They see Brian and Stewie running away from the malfunctioning Miley who rampages through the streets of Quahog, throwing cars and destroying buildings.
 The monkey confronts her, telling her to stop and criticizing her music; in retaliation, Miley ends up kidnapping the monkey and takes him to the top of a nearby skyscraper.
 Fortunately, Peter is able to recruit Quagmire to help him shoot her down in a biplane, and a King Kong-style battle with Miley begins.
 As Miley is riddled with shots, the monkey falls out of her hands and he grips onto a narrow ledge with one hand.
 Miley is pummelled off the top of the skyscraper.
 The monkey falls off the ledge but is saved by Peter just before he hits the road.
-As they stand beside Miley's motionless android body on the ground, Stewie tells Brian that this is his chance have sex with her, but her body then explodes.
+As they stand beside Miley's motionless android body on the ground, Stewie tells Brian that this is his chance to have sex with her, but her body then explodes.
 Stewie apologizes, but Miley's dismembered robotic arm falls back out of the sky in front of them and Brian contemplates masturbating with it.
-After saying goodbye to Chris, the monkey moves out of the closet to Tom Tucker's upside-down-faced son Jake's closet to help Tom and Jake work through their relationship.
+After saying goodbye to Chris, the monkey moves out of the closet from the room of Tom Tucker's upside-down-faced son Jake, to help the two work through their relationship.